ros2/design/articles/010_why_ros2.md

 - maximum flexibility, with nothing prescribed or proscribed (e.g., "we don't wrap your main()").

 It is fair to say that ROS satisfied the PR2 use case, but also overshot by becoming useful on a surprisingly wide [variety of robots](http://wiki.ros.org/Robots).
-Today we see ROS used not only on the PR2 and robots that are similar the PR2, but also on wheeled robots of all sizes, legged humanoids, industrial arms, outdoor ground vehicles (including self-driving cars), aerial vehicles, surface vehicles, and more.
+Today we see ROS used not only on the PR2 and robots that are similar to the PR2, but also on wheeled robots of all sizes, legged humanoids, industrial arms, outdoor ground vehicles (including self-driving cars), aerial vehicles, surface vehicles, and more.

 In addition, we are seeing ROS adoption in domains beyond the mostly academic research community that was our initial focus.
 ROS-based products are coming to market, including manufacturing robots, agricultural robots, commercial cleaning robots, and others.